Parsa-Sedigh/mastering-postgres-francis/8-advanced-sql.md

 We could name the cte as `users` which is the name we have as a table as well!
 Why would we do that?
 Maybe we have an orm, but we might need to search across regular users and users_archive at the same time.
 We might loose some of the abilities of the orm.
-We don't loose those abilities if we redefine the users table as a `union all` of users and users_archive.
+We don't lose those abilities if we redefine the users table as a `union all` of users and users_archive.
 And then we let the ORM generate the query.

 If we run `explain (analyze, costs off)` on prev cte + query, we get: